Chief Operating Officer

 General Management: Thorough understanding of finance, systems, and HR; broad experience with the full range of business functions and systems, including strategic development and planning, budgeting, business analysis, finance, information systems, human resources, and marketing

-Location and Travel: The COO position will be based in New York City, with monthly travel likely to California (San Francisco and Los Angeles) and eventually to other prospective expansion sites (including Miami and Chicago).
+Location and Travel: The COO position will be based in New York City, with regular travel to California (San Francisco and Los Angeles) and eventually to other prospective expansion sites (including Miami and Chicago).

 This is an outstanding opportunity for a highly motivated professional to assume a pivotal role in the evolution of a fast-growing, highly respected organization.
 We are seeking an individual of outstanding quality with a respected track record.
 COOP is prepared to offer a very attractive compensation package, including a competitive base salary as well as health, 401(k), and vacation benefits.

 COOP provides equal employment opportunities (EEO) to all employees and applicants without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, or genetics.
 We seek to build a diverse staff representative of the communities we serve.
 All qualified applicants are strongly encouraged to apply.